Frutisoft/orchard/packages/fruti-compiler/README.md

 ## Contributing

-**Note:** This is currently a solo learning project.
+**Note:** This is currently a personal passion project.
 Contributions may be accepted in the future once the core compiler reaches a stable state.
 For now, feel free to watch the repository and provide feedback through issues.

 ### Quick Start